esrazihni/multimodal-classification/README.md

-# Opening the Black Box of Artificial Intelligence for Clinical Decision Support: A Study Predicting Stroke Outcome
+# Multimodal Fusion Strategies for Outcome Prediction in Stroke

 This repository contains the implementation and evaluation of a clinical predictors based MLP model, a neuroimaging based CNN model, as well as two multimodal fusion strategies based on neural networks for combining clinical and neuroimaging data for predicting stroke outcome in acute-ischemic patients.